Continuum limit of critical inhomogeneous random graphs: Proof preliminaries and outline

 \subsection{Outline of proof}

-Let us describe the main steps in the proof.
-We start in Section \ref{sec:connected-comp} where we describe how the the connected components of the rank-one model can be constructed in two steps.
-In particular this will imply that there are two major foci in understanding the maximal connected components: \begin{enumeratea} \item Constructing a rank-one model conditional on being connected.
-In Section \ref{sec:ptree-dfs-connected-irg}, we explore such a graph in a randomized depth-first manner and show that the law of this depth-first tree is that of an \emph{ordered tilted $\vp$-tree} (Proposition \ref{prop:distrib-gone-tildg}).
-This will imply an alternate way of constructing a rank-one graph conditioned on being connected: first generate an ordered tilted $\vp$-tree and then add the surplus edges independently (Proposition \ref{prop:distrib-gone-tildg}) with appropriate probability.
-Strengthening the results of \cite{aldous2004exploration}, it follows that an ordinary $\vp$-tree converges in Gromov-Hausdorff topology (after the tree distance has been properly rescaled) to a continuum random tree under some regularity conditions on the driving probability mass function $\vp$.
-Provided we can show the corresponding tilt is ``nice'', this would imply that rank-one random graphs conditioned on being connected converge to a tilted continuum tree where certain pairs of points have been identified.
-We achieve this with the help of Lemma \ref{lem:wts-permitted} (which shows that the tilt converges pointwise) and Lemma \ref{lem:fexp-linfty-tail} (which yields uniform integrability of the tilt). \item Regularity of vertex weights in the maximal components.
-To study this, we start in Section \ref{sec:size-bias-explor} by describing the exploration of the graph $\cG_n^{\nr}(\vw, \lambda)$ in a size-biased random order first used in \cite{aldous1997brownian} and later used in \cite{SBVHJL10} to prove Theorem \ref{thm:comp-sizes-b-van} on the scaling of the maximal components in the critical regime.
-We use this exploration to establish strong regularity properties of the \emph{weights} of vertices in these maximal components (Proposition \ref{prop:weight-control}). \end{enumeratea}
+We start in Section \ref{sec:connected-comp} where we describe how the connected components of the rank-one model can be constructed in two steps.
+In particular this construction will imply that there are two major parts in understanding the maximal connected components: \begin{enumeratea} \item {\bf Construction and asymptotics for rank-one model conditional on being connected: } In Section \ref{sec:ptree-dfs-connected-irg}, we explore a random graph generated by the rank-one model in a randomized depth-first manner and show that the law of this depth-first tree is that of an \emph{ordered tilted $\vp$-tree} (Proposition \ref{prop:distrib-gone-tildg}).
+This will imply an alternate way of constructing a rank-one graph conditioned on being connected: first generate an ordered tilted $\vp$-tree and then add the surplus edges independently with appropriate probabilities.
+To understand asymptotics, the proof proceeds in two steps: \begin{enumeratei} \item \emph{Untilted $\vp$-trees with shortcuts:} We start by studying the effect of adding surplus edges to the original $\vp$-trees in Section \ref{sec:scale-limit-connected-irg}.
+Strengthening the results of \cite{aldous2004exploration}, it follows that an ordinary $\vp$-tree converges in the Gromov-Hausdorff topology (after the tree distance has been appropriately rescaled) to a continuum random tree under some regularity conditions on the driving probability mass function $\vp$.
+A careful analysis culminates in the proof of Proposition \ref{prop:ghp-convg-non-tilt} describing joint convergence of the associated $\vp$-tree with shortcuts as well as an associated functional $L(\cdot)$. \item \emph{Tilted $\vp$-trees and asymptotics for large connected components:} Provided we can show the corresponding tilt is ``nice'', this would imply that rank-one random graphs conditioned on being connected converge to a tilted continuum tree where certain pairs of points have been identified.
+We achieve this with the help of Lemma \ref{lem:wts-permitted} (which shows that the tilt converges pointwise) and Lemma \ref{lem:fexp-linfty-tail} (which yields uniform integrability of the tilt). \end{enumeratei} \item {\bf Generating connected components in the rank-one model and regularity of vertex weights in the maximal components: } To study this, we start in Section \ref{sec:size-bias-explor} by describing the exploration of the graph $\cG_n^{\nr}(\vw, \lambda)$ in a size-biased random order first used in \cite{aldous1997brownian} and later used in \cite{SBVHJL10} to prove Theorem \ref{thm:comp-sizes-b-van} on the scaling of the maximal components in the critical regime.
+We use this exploration process to generate the connected components and establish strong regularity properties of the \emph{weights} of vertices in these maximal components (Proposition \ref{prop:weight-control}). \end{enumeratea}